seanngpack/SwagAccount/README.md

 # Swag Account is a project to help me learn C++

+## Okay, what can you do with my Swag Account?
+1. Open a Bank account, deposit/withdraw money, and check your balance.

-From doing this project I learned:
+## From doing this project I learned:
 * Class inheritance
     * Class operations (constructing, destructing)
 * Polymorphism